-(1) Composition 6 hours (2) Literature, completion of six hours of literature at the sophomore level or above1 B. Mathematics2 6 hours 6 hours total C. Humanities 9 hours total (1) History, to include either American History (History 201, 202) or Western Civilization (History 101, 102) 6 hours (2) An additional 3 hours at the sophomore level or above, selected from: Foreign Language (including Mythology), Philosophy, History, Speech Communication, or Literature (either in the English Department or the Foreign Languages and Literatures Department).
-These 3 hours must be chosen from subjects outside the student's major, if the student is majoring in Foreign Language, History, Communication, or English 6 hours D. Social Science Elective1 (selected from Anthropology, Economics, Geography3, Political Science, Psychology, or Sociology).
-Must be chosen from subjects outside the student's major, if the student is majoring in Psychology, Sociology, or Political Science.
-6 hours total E. Natural Sciences to include both Physical and Biological Sciences, at least 6 hours of which must be in a two-semester sequence.
-9 hours total
+(1) Composition 6 hours (2) Literature, completion of six hours of literature

+- C. Humanities - (1) History, 6 hours in History, to include either American History (2) An additional 3 hours at the sophomore level or above selected from Foreign Language (including Mythology), Philosophy, History, Speech Communication, or Literature (either in the English Department or the Foreign Languages and Literatures Department).
+These 3 hours must be chosen from subjects outside the student's major, if the student is majoring in Foreign